AlaskaAirlines/WC-Generator/template/.github/CONTRIBUTING.md

 ## Feature Requests

 Feature requests stem from a business need.
-It is important to understand whether your idea fits with the scope and aims of the project of if this serves to address a personal/local scenario.
+It is important to understand whether your idea fits within the scope and aims of this project or if this serves to address a personal/local scenario.
 It is up to you to make a strong case about the merits of this feature.
 Please provide as much detail and context as possible.

 ## Submitting issues